mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 ## Permissions Management at Different Levels

-Mathesar manages permissions at three levels:
+Mathesar provides an interface to manage permissions at different levels in the underlying PostgreSQL database:

-1. **Database Level:** Managed from the database page.
+1. **Database Level:** Accessible from the database page.
-2. **Schema Level:** Managed from the schema page.
+2. **Schema Level:** Accessible from the schema page.
-3. **Table Level:** Managed from the inspector panel for each table.
+3. **Table Level:** Accessible from the inspector panel for each table.

 ### Ownership of Objects

-Owners of each object (database, schema, or table) can set permissions for other users.
-Ownership is determined by the user's assigned collaborator role in the database.

-When a new object (database, schema, or table) is created, the owner of the object is the collaborator who created it.
-This automatic ownership assignment allows the creator to have immediate and full control over the objects they create, including the ability to manage permissions and transfer ownership if needed.
+When a new object (database, schema, or table) is created, the owner of the object is the configured role that the collaborator uses to create it.
+This automatic ownership assignment allows the role to have immediate and administrative control over the objects created under it, including the ability to manage permissions and transfer ownership if needed.

 ### Database Permissions

 Database permissions control access and actions at the database level.

-- **Owner**: Each database has an owner who has full control over the database, including managing permissions and transferring ownership.
+- **Owner**: Each database has an owner who has administrative control over the database itself, including managing database-level permissions and transferring ownership.
+Ownership does not automatically extend to the objects within the database (such as schemas and tables), which may have their own separate ownership and permission settings.
 - **Granted Access**: Specific permissions can be granted to roles for various actions within the database.
-- **Transfer Ownership**: The current owner can transfer ownership to another role, granting them full administrative control.
+- **Transfer Ownership**: The current owner can transfer ownership to another role, granting them administrative control.

 For each database, the following permission levels can be granted: